-The Havanese is an old breed that was developed in Cuba and is the only breed native to that country.
-Ancestors of the breed came to Cuba from Spain in the early 1500s by way of Tenerife, one of the Canary Islands—the "islands of the dogs."
-The breed is believed to share lineage with the Bichon.
-The Havanese was a beloved pet of Cuban aristocrats and later became popular among wealthy Europeans, including Queen Victoria and Charles Dickens.
+The Havanese is the national dog of Cuba.
+This old, native breed was developed when its canine ancestors came to Cuba from Spain in the early 1500s by way of Tenerife in the Canary Islands—the "islands of the dogs."
+The breed is believed to share lineage with the bichon.
+The Havanese was a beloved pet of Cuban aristocrats, and it later became popular among prominent Europeans including Queen Victoria and Charles Dickens.
 This purebred dog is rare to find in Cuba now, as the island is overrun with mixed-breed strays.

-The Havanese has been in the U.S. since the Cuban revolution in 1959.
-Only 11 dogs were left to save the breed from extinction.
-It has thrived in the U.S. and Europe.
-It is the national dog of Cuba.
-The breed was recognized by the American Kennel Club (AKC) in 1996.
+The Havanese has been in the U.S. since the Cuban revolution in 1959 when only 11 dogs were left to save the breed from extinction.
+It has thrived in the U.S. and Europe, and the breed was recognized by the American Kennel Club (AKC) in 1996.

-Because of its coat type, routine grooming is an absolute necessity for the Havanese dog breed.
-Brush your Havanese often, at least once or twice per week.
-Your Havanese will need brushing more often if the coat is kept long).
-If you don't have the time to do this, the Havanese may not be right for you.
+Because of its silky coat type, routine grooming is an absolute necessity for the Havanese.
+Brush your dog often—at least once or twice per week.
+Your Havanese will need brushing more often if its coat is kept long.
+If you don't have the time to provide regular brush sessions, this breed may not be right for you.

 Common Health Problems

 Responsible breeders strive to maintain the highest breed standards as established by kennel clubs like the AKC.
 Dogs bred by these standards are less likely to inherit health conditions.
-However, some hereditary health problems can occur in the breed.
+However, some hereditary health problems can still occur in the Havanese breed.

 The following are some conditions to be aware of: